 Effective January 1, 2007, the Company adopted FASB Interpretation ("FIN") No. 48, "Accounting for Uncertainty in Income Taxes - an Interpretation of FAS 109" ("FIN 48"), which was issued in June 2006.
-FIN 48 clarifies the accounting for uncertainty in income taxes, and prescribes a recognition threshold and measurement attributes for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
+FIN 48 requires that the tax effect of a position be recorded only if it is more likely than not to be sustained based solely on the tax position's technical merits at the reporting date.
+If a tax position is not considered more likely than not to be sustained based solely on its technical merits, no benefits of the tax position are recorded.
 The Company's accounting policy, pursuant to the adoption of FIN 48, is to classify interest and penalties recognized in the financial statements relating to uncertain tax positions as income tax expense.
-See Note 16.
+See Note 17.
 The following table presents the impact at January 1, 2007 on the consolidated balance sheet as a result of implementing FIN 48:

 Increase to short-term accrued taxes \$ 1,178

 Decrease to valuation allowance \$ 6,220

 Decrease to deferred tax assets \$ 6,220

-Increase to accumulated deficit \$ 1.178
+Increase to accumulated deficit \$ 1,178